5 Basic Rules of Frugality for the Newly Frugal

 2. Don’t waste energy.

 This covers a lot of areas.
 One timely example is gas.
 Do errands on the way to other errands or the way to work.
 Don’t make a lot of single trips.
 In the house, turn off lights, televisions, and computers when you aren’t using them.
 Use LED lightbulbs.
 Ensure your weather-stripping is good.
 Caulk leaks, tighten faucets, and don’t excessively water your plants.
 Turn down your thermostat two degrees in winter and up two in the summer.
-Turn your water heater down to 120 degrees.
+Find ways to reduce hot water usage.

 3. Don’t waste time.